WellthCare

 The New Playbook: Enrollment as Ecosystem Activation

-The future belongs to companies that design enrollment as an on-ramp to a health-to-wealth ecosystem.
+The companies that will win are those that design enrollment as an on-ramp to a health-to-wealth ecosystem.
+WellthCare, the first Health-to-Wealth Benefit System, turns this on-ramp into a reality by rewarding every preventive health action with store dollars and automatic retirement contributions, making enrollment the start of a compounding journey.
 This isn't about a better portal.
-It's about designing a journey where the first "yes" starts a flywheel of value.
-Here’s how it works.
+It's about designing a journey where the first "yes" starts a cycle of value.
+Here's how.

 1. Lead with Instant Value, Not Deferred Cost